Japan in November: photography to inspire your wanderlust

 And if you get tired of walking, why not try a rickshaw?

-The numerous torii gates of this shrine located in southern Kyoto form sort of mystical arcades.
+The numerous torii gates of this shrine located in southern Kyoto form a sort of mystical arcade.
 Walking through them is almost a fairy-tale-like experience.

 Not your typical snapshot from Kyoto, you’d think?